Dutch Reformed Church in South Africa (NHK): Apartheid

 Owing to its Afrikaner nationalist identity, the church has had a long and complicated history when it comes to apartheid.
 The church defined itself as a "volkskerk" and evangelism was aimed primarily at the "Afrikanervolk".
-The NHKA was initially an active member of the international ecumenical community, but a break from the ecumenical movement came during the Cottesloe Consultation in 1960, which lead to the NHKA's "Fifty Years of Isolation".
+The NHKA was initially an active member of the international ecumenical community, but a break from the ecumenical movement came during the Cottesloe Consultation in 1960, which led to the NHKA's "Fifty Years of Isolation".
 In 1982 the World Alliance of Reformed Churches (WARC) congress in Ottawa opened in a dramatic manner when South African delegates under the leadership of Dr. Allan Boesak refused to take communion with the NHKA delegation.
 The NHKA-sanctioned racial discrimination featured prominently during the meeting and the NHKA was suspended from the WARC.
 Support for the apartheid regime from the NHKA was not uncritically accepted by all, and many dissenters such as professors Adrianus van Selms, Cas Labuschagne, Berend Gemser and Albert Geyser left the church, with some like Geyser being accused of heresy.
 Other theologians and church leaders who remained within the NHKA and opposed apartheid were stigmatized and harassed with a slew of disciplinary actions.
 After the end of apartheid, the church increasingly re-evaluated its stance concerning apartheid and its theological grounding thereof.
 In 2001, the congress of the church accepted a confession in which it was stated that the church takes note of the crimes that were committed under apartheid, even by church members and that the church confesses its guilt before God and fellow human beings.
 The 67th General Church Assembly (AKV) decided in 2004 to re-apply for membership to the Reformed Ecumenical Council and the World Alliance of Reformed Churches.
 The 68th AKV refused to take any binding decisions about re-applying.
 In 2010, with the eye on the 69th AKV, five ministers of the NHKA (professors Johan Buitendag, Ernest van Eck, Jimmy Loader, Andries van Aarde and Yolanda Dreyer) made a public statement condemning the theological justification of apartheid.
 During the 69th AKV, a majority of the church's ministers and elders voted that the NHKA's support of apartheid was in contradiction to the Gospel.
 The term "volkskerk" was also removed from the ordinances of the church.
 The decision led to a backlash from the NHKA's politically right-leaning minority and 13 congregations declared themselves independent from the NHKA and members of the "Geloofsbond van Hervormde Gemeentes".